zhangxiangxiao/tunnel/doc/README.md

 <a name="tunnel.vector.set"></a>
 ### `status = vector:set(index, value)` or `vector[index] = value` ###

 This method is synchronous setter, a modification operation.
 It sets the value at `index` to be `value`, resizing the vector to have size at least `index` if necessary by filling it with `nil` values.
+Note that when `value == nil`, it means to set the value at `index` to nil rather than to delete the value.
 If `status == true`, the set operation is successful.

 If there are other operations, the synchronous setter will wait for exclusive access.
 Therefore, the set will always be attempted.

 <a name="tunnel.vector.setasync"></a>
 ### `status = vector:setAsync(index, value)` ###

 This method is asynchronous setter, a modification operation.
 It sets the value at `index` to be `value`, resizing the vector to have size at least `index` if necessary by filling it with `nil` values.
+Note that when `value == nil`, it means to set the value at `index` to nil rather than to delete the value.
 If `status == true`, the set operation is attempted and successful.

 If there are other operations, the synchronous setter will return immediately and `status` will be `nil` in this case.
 Therefore, the set may not be attempted.